tinyclub/markdown-lab/README.md

 To install the necessary tools, try `tools/install-local-lab.sh` for local machine and `tools/install-docker-lab.sh` for virtual machine.

-For docker machine, need to open it with `tools/run-docker-lab-daemon.sh` and login `http://localhost:6080/vnc.html` in with `ubuntu` password.
+For docker machine, need to open it with `tools/run-docker-lab-daemon.sh` or `tools/open-docker-lab.sh` and login the VNC page with `ubuntu` password.

 ## Slides